techczech/zoterolm/README.md

 # ZoteroLM

-A Zotero 7 plugin that enables LLM-powered summarization of your library items using Google Gemini or OpenAI.
+A Zotero 8 (beta) plugin that enables LLM-powered summarization of your library items using Google Gemini or OpenAI.

+> Note: ZoteroLM currently targets Zotero 8’s UI/runtime (Firefox 115+).
+Zotero 7 is not the primary target.

 ## Features

 - **PDF Summarization**: Extract text from PDF attachments and generate summaries using LLMs
+- **Markdown-rendered notes**: Summaries are saved as notes with rendered Markdown (headings, bold/italic, lists, code)
 - **Multiple LLM Providers**: Support for Google Gemini and OpenAI models
-- **Customizable Prompts**: Create and manage prompt templates stored as Zotero notes
+- **Customizable prompts**: Create and manage prompt templates stored as Zotero notes
+- **Prompt management UI**: Create/open/duplicate/delete prompts from Settings and the toolbar menu
+- **Per-run prompt selection**: The “Summarize with LLM” dialog uses the prompt you select for that run
 - **Collection Summaries**: Generate meta-summaries from existing item summaries
 - **Question Answering**: Ask questions about your documents
 - **Context Window Management**: Automatic fitting of content to model context limits